 Certified Dental Assistant Quality Assurance Requirements

-BCCOHP’s QA program has two main components:
+BCCOHP’s outgoing QA program for certified dental assistants has two main components:

 • continuing education (number of credits required to hold full certification)